CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-access.md

 ### Copy-paste from your laptop to virtual desktop

 The copy-paste function from your computer/laptop to your virtual desktop is limited for security reasons.
-However it is possible to copy-paste text with Clipboard:
+However it is possible to copy-paste text with Clipboard.
+Copy-paste works only in one direction: from your computer to virtual desktop.

+#### Step by step - for desktops created after 7.3.2024
-* Copy text normally from your computer (Cntrl+C).
+1. Copy text normally from your computer (Cntrl+C).
-* Go to virtual desktop and open a Clipboard with a key combination **Cntrl+Alt+Shift**.
+2. Go to virtual desktop and open the Clipboard with a key combination **Cntrl+Alt+Shift**.
-* Paste your text to the Clipboard.
+3. Paste your text to the Clipboard text field.
-* Copy the text again from the Clipboard.
+4. Copy the text again from the Clipboard text field.
 Please note that the Cntrl+C won't work here, use the mouse right-click instead.
-* Now you can paste the text inside your virtual desktop.
+5. Now you can paste the text inside your virtual desktop.
-* When you are ready, close the Clipboard with **Cntrl+Alt+Shift**.
+6. When you are ready, close the Clipboard with **Cntrl+Alt+Shift**.

 ![SD Desktop Clipboard screenshot](images/desktop/SD-Desktop-Clipboard.png)

+#### Step by step - for desktops created before 7.3.2024
+1. Start the menu (ctrl + shift +alt).
+2. Select text input.
+3. Copy text it is required.
+4. Right click in that text input (it will not work with shortcuts ctrl+v).
+5. Click paste.

 ## Accessing encrypted sensitive data within SD Desktop